Who Needs Non-Standard Auto Insurance?

 Preferred market policies go to drivers with excellent records and credit — they get the lowest rates and the most perks.
 The standard market covers average drivers with relatively clean histories.
 The non-standard market exists specifically for those who don't qualify for either, offering basic required coverage at a significantly higher cost.

-In 2026, the pricing gap between these tiers has been widening sharply.
-Clean-record drivers have seen modest rate relief, while high-risk vs. standard rate differences have grown — DUI rates surged 35% and poor-credit rates rose 22% in H2 2025, as insurers increasingly rely on AI and advanced analytics to price risk more precisely.
+In 2026, the pricing gap between these tiers continues to widen.
+Clean-record drivers have seen modest rate relief, while the gap between high-risk and standard rates has grown sharply — insurers are deploying AI and advanced analytics to price risk with unprecedented precision, targeting higher-risk drivers with steeper increases while easing pressure on clean-record policyholders.

 Key structural differences in non-standard policies: